Vieta jumping

 In number theory, Vieta jumping, also known as root flipping, is a proof technique.
 It is most often used for problems in which a relation between two integers is given, along with a statement to prove about its solutions.
-In particular, it can be used to produce new solutions of a Diophantine equation from known ones.
+In particular, it can be used to produce new solutions of a quadratic Diophantine equation from known ones.
 There exist multiple variations of Vieta jumping, all of which involve the common theme of infinite descent by finding new solutions to an equation using Vieta's formulas.

 History

 Vieta jumping is a classical method in the theory of quadratic Diophantine equations and binary quadratic forms.
-For example, it was used in the analysis of Markov equation back in 1879 and in the 1953 paper of Mills.
+For example, it was used in the analysis of the Markov equation back in 1879 and in the 1953 paper of Mills.

 In 1988, the method came to the attention to mathematical olympiad problems in the light of the first olympiad problem to use it in a solution that was proposed for the International Mathematics Olympiad and assumed to be the most difficult problem on the contest: